JenniferSimond/chic-haven-boutique/README.md

 ## Chic Haven Boutique

 Chic Haven Boutique is a full stack E-commerce site that was created using the PERN stack.
-The application features a customer and admin portal to seperate users from employees.
+The application features a customer and admin portal to separate users from employees.
 Both portals utilize RESTful APIs that allow their respective clients to consume data using CRUD operations.

 // Insert app photo